No results found for ""

 Diet

-The Cocoi Heron's diet primarily consists of fish, which it catches with its sharp bill.
-It also feeds on amphibians, small reptiles, crustaceans, and occasionally small mammals.
+The Cocoi Heron's diet primarily consists of fish, up to 30 cm (12 in) in length, which it catches with its sharp bill.
+It also feeds on amphibians, small reptiles, and crustaceans.
+Small rodents, lizards, and young birds are also eaten.

 These herons employ a patient hunting strategy.
-They stand still or slowly stalk through shallow water before rapidly striking at prey.
+They stand still or slowly stalk through shallow water before stabbing quickly downwards with their bill, using a head-tilting technique to aid their view.

 Behaviour